kellewic/splunk-status/status/README.md

 This is a Splunk custom REST endpoint to consolidate many status/health checks into one place.
 This allows devices like load balancers to do a single health check to Splunk and get a cumulative response.

 ## Details
-* Runs on Splunk's web port and accessible via `WEB_LOC/splunkd/__raw/services/status/v1/health`
+* Is exposed on Splunk's web port and accessible via:
+    * `/splunkd/__raw/services/status/v1/health` on the web port
+    * `/services/status/v1/health` on the management port
-* Requires no authentication
+* Requires no authentication by default
     * Can set `requireAuthentication=true` in [restmap.conf](default/restmap.conf) to turn it on
-        * If `requireAuthentication=true` is used then the endpoint needs to be accessed via `WEB_LOC/services/status/v1/health`.
+        * If `requireAuthentication=true` is used then the endpoint needs to be accessed via the management port.
 In this case, the web port will be checked via an HTTP(S) request.
     * Can set `acceptFrom` in [restmap.conf](default/restmap.conf) to limit what IPs can access

 ## Checks